June 4th, 5th and 6th

 Evening campsites, aka ‘bivouacs’

-Notre-Dame de Chrétienté supplies a campsite (‘bivouac’) equipped with wash-basins (cold running water only), toilets, electricity supply, and some collective tents (we try to reserve spaces for the British Pilgrims, so it is important that the British organisers are aware that you require tent space).
+Notre-Dame de Chrétienté supplies a campsite (‘bivouac’) equipped with wash-basins (cold running water only), toilets, electricity supply, and some collective tents.
 The tents are single sex and pilgrims are kindly asked to respect this.

 On arrival at the campsite, pilgrims retrieve their large bags, and make their way to the “ETRANGERS” (Foreigners) area where the collective tents will be waiting and where there is space to set up their personal tents.